Ukraine poised for take off

-When will Ukraine’s economy reach critical mass and start the virtuous circle of profits, investment, rising wages and ballooning consumption?
+the virtuous circle of profits, investment, rising wages and ballooning consumption?
 Of all the countries in the former socialist block, Ukraine is one of the last to begin its “catch up” growth spurt, but with a new raft of reforms and the first ever push-back against the oligarchs by the government, the take-off may be close.

-UkrInvest, the state promotion agency, has just had an injection of fresh blood as the Zelenskiy administration cranks the handle of the foreign investment engine.
-Sergiy Tsivkach recently took over as CEO of UkrInvest and talked to bne IntelliNews on the sidelines of the German-Ukraine annual investment conference in Berlin on March 19.
+UkraineInvest, the government investment promotion agency, has just had an injection of fresh blood as the Zelenskiy administration cranks the handle of the foreign investment engine.
+Sergiy Tsivkach recently took over as CEO of UkraineInvest and talked to bne IntelliNews on the sidelines of the German-Ukraine annual investment conference in Berlin on March 19.

 “This forum is about aligning Ukraine and German co-operation strategies.
-It was opened by German Chancellor Angela Merkel, who called on more German companies to invest into Ukraine, and Ukraine’s Prime Minister Denys Shmyhal, as well as including [a] break-out session on specific investments,” Tsivkach told bne IntelliNews in an interview in the locked down German capital.
+It was opened by German Chancellor Angela Merkel, who called on more German companies to invest into Ukraine, and Ukraine’s Prime Minister Denys Shmyhal, as well as including sessions on specific investments,” Tsivkach told bne IntelliNews in an interview in the locked down German capital.

 Germany is an obvious port of call for an Eastern European country looking to raise more foreign direct investment (FDI).
 It is already fifth-biggest investor in Ukraine in terms of the FDI stock, following the Netherlands, Cyprus, UK and Switzerland.